 Everything you need to know about Asik-asik Falls : Where to Stay, Where to Eat and How to Get There from various routes and modes of transportation.

-Asik-asik Falls is one of my favorite waterfalls in the country.
+Asik-Asik Falls is one of my favorite waterfalls in the country.
 It is very unique compared to the other waterfalls I’ve seen so far.
 It is enchanting and majestic.
 It’s a place I want to go back over and over again.
 The falls is located in the remote area of Barangay Upper Dado in Alamada, North Cotabato.
-Due to its location, only very few people have visited the place which make it more charming.
+Due to its location, only very few people have visited the place which makes it more charming.
+[Check out our list of the top tourist spots in North Cotabato]

 How to Go to Asik Asik Falls?